Better together: How finance partnerships improve cash flow

 featured-image

-Finance affects everyone in your business.
-Whether it’s marketing needing a higher budget for the latest ad campaign, or sales asking how many discounts they can viably offer, finance is at the heart of every organisation.
+Finance touches every part of your business.
+Whether it’s marketing pushing for more budget or sales asking how far they can go with discounts, finance sits at the centre of it all.

-So, how can you improve the connection between finance and everyone else for the sake of the business?
+So, how do you bring finance and the rest of the business closer together?

 Be deliberate in sharing information